Bellevue is a thriving metropolis, just 10 minutes east of Seattle across Lake Washington.

-6. Visit charming restaurants along Main Street in Bellevue's Old Town.
+6. Visit charming restaurants along Main Street in Old Town Bellevue

-Main Street is part of Bellevue’s Old Town, located one block south of the Bellevue Downtown Park (on Main Street between Bellevue Way NE and 100th Avenue NE).
+Main Street is part of Old Town Bellevue, located one block south of the Bellevue Downtown Park (on Main Street between Bellevue Way NE and 100th Avenue NE).
 This charming street is full of restaurants, shops and galleries.

 Choose from an abundance of restaurant options along Main Street, like 520 Bar and Grill (American), Cantinetta Bellevue (Italian), Fern Thai, and Araya's Place (vegan thai).
 Then stop by Rouge Cocktail Lounge for a drink, or sip a latte at trendy Matcha Magic cafe.
 Third Culture Coffee and Molly Moon's Ice Cream are just around the corner on 102nd.